 A retailer must assign the applicable default tariff to a small customer in the event the small customer does not nominate a tariff when they become a Standard Contract Customer of the retailer except where any existing metering configuration at the MI is for a primary interruptible supply tariff, in which case the small customer must expressly nominate a suitable primary tariff.
-Such assignment does not alter a small customer requests assignment to another tariff.
+Such assignment does not alter a small customer's ability to access other tariffs in the event the small customer requests assignment to another tariff.